-This post is for everyone who considers to integrate with the Ariba Network using SAP ECC 6.0 (non S/4HANA).
+This post is for everyone who considers integrating with the Ariba Network using SAP ECC 6.0 (non S/4HANA).
 It should help to find a smooth start and to avoid some major obstacles and give some guidance to beginners.

 What to consider?